 Joining Johnson and Statham on the cast is The Crown's Vanessa Kirby.
 The British actress has finished her reign as Princess Margaret on the Netflix original drama, and is reportedly going through final negotiations to portray an MI-5 agent who happens to be Shaw's sister.
 Also joining the cast is Idris Elba.
 In July, Variety revealed that Elba is currently in the final negotiations to play the movie's main villain, who will go up against Johnson and Statham.

-No concrete deals have reportedly been made for the actors just yet, but a release date was recently solidified.
 The action-buddy comedy is set to hit theaters on July 26, 2019, which caused a big delay in the premiere date for Fast 9, the upcoming addition to the Fast & Furious series.
-The move to push back Fast 9 to Easter weekend of 2020 immediately drew the ire of cast member Tyrese Gibson, who openly bashed Johnson's decision to move forward with the spinoff at the detriment of the rest of the actors signed on to the ninth film.
-Johnson has yet to respond.
+The move to push back Fast 9 to Easter weekend of 2020 immediately drew the ire of cast member Tyrese Gibson back in October, and he openly bashed Johnson's decision to move forward with the spinoff at the detriment of the rest of the actors signed on to the ninth film.